Michael McGowan (politician)

-Background
+Early life and career

 Michael McGowan was born in the village of Birkenshaw in the West Riding of Yorkshire.
 His father, Edgar, was a baker at Bradford Co-op bakery and his mother, Marion, a waitress.

 McGowan was educated at Birkenshaw Primary school, Heckmondwike Grammar School, and won a West Riding scholarship to Leicester University where he read History, philosophy, Politics, and Economics.
 He is married to Margarita and they have three grown up children, Joseph, Emily, and Sebastian.
 The couple live in Leeds.

 Political career

-Michael McGowan was elected a Labour Party District Councillor at the age of 21, a West Riding County Councillor at 23, and has served for 2 periods on Leeds City Council.
-He was Parliamentary Labour candidate for Ripon in 1966 and for Brighouse and Spenborough in 1979.
+Michael McGowan was elected a Labour Party District Councillor at the age of 21, a West Riding County Councillor at 23, and has served for two periods on Leeds City Council.
+He was Labour candidate for Ripon in 1966 and for Brighouse and Spenborough in 1979.

 A former BBC Television and Radio producer based in Leeds, Bristol and at the Television Centre, London, McGowan is a member of the National Union of Journalists.

-European parliament
+European Parliament

 In June 1984, having secured the nomination by defeating the sitting Member of the European Parliament, Derek Enright, McGowan was elected as the Labour MEP for Leeds, serving three terms in the parliament before he stood down in 1999.
 During those fifteen years, he served on the Foreign Affairs, Human Rights, and External Trade committees of the European Parliament and as Vice-President of the ACP EU Joint Parliamentary Assembly which links the European Union with the countries of the African, Caribbean and Pacific Group of States.

 McGowan has been a member of delegations to 37 African countries and was an EU election observer in Chad, Guinea, and Nigeria.
 He was a United Nations election observer at the Namibian independence elections in November 1989 and the first democratic elections in South Africa in 1994, when he was based in Durban.
 The South African city has since been twinned with Leeds, which Nelson Mandela visited and where he was made an honorary citizen.

 Michael McGowan is the only British MEP to be elected President of the Development and Co-operation Committee of the European Parliament, a position also held by the former French Prime Minister, Michel Rocard, and the present French Foreign Minister, Bernard Kouchner.